The ecommerce sector is buzzing and growing exponentially!

 It lets people know you’re in business, builds trust, and often determines whether they’ll even visit your online store!

 According to Techjury, people spend 2 hours and 33 minutes per day on social media.
-It’s an integral part of every smart ecommerce marketing strategy in today’s market—ecommerce marketers who don’t leverage this cost-effective marketing tool miss out on a tremendous opportunity.
+It’s an integral part of every smart ecommerce marketing strategy in today’s market, especially since you can now fulfill orders by TikTok and other social media platforms—ecommerce marketers who don’t leverage this cost-effective marketing tool miss out on a tremendous opportunity.

 You’ll want to join these ecommerce businesses reaping the benefits of implementing a social media marketing strategy, like: